CircleCI-Archived/Orb-Project-Template/.circleci/readme.md

 There are two workflows which automate the pack, test, and publishing process.

-**lint_pack-validate_publish-dev**
+**test-pack**

 This is the first of the two workflows run.
 This workflow is responsible for any testing or prepping prior to integration tests.
-This is where linting ocurrs, shellchecking, BATS tests, or anything else that can be be tested without the need for further credentials.
+This is where linting occurs, shellchecking, BATS tests, or anything else that can be be tested without the need for further credentials.

 This Workflow will be placed on _hold_ prior to publishing a new development version of the orb (based on this commit), as this step requires access to specific publishing credentials.

-This allows users to fork the orb repository and begin the pipeline, while the codeowners review that the code is safe to test in an environment where publishing keys will be present.
+This allows users to fork the orb repository and begin the pipeline, while the code-owners review that the code is safe to test in an environment where publishing keys will be present.

 Once approved, the development version of the orb will publish and the _trigger-integration-tests-workflow_ job will run, kicking off the next workflow

-**integration-tests_prod-release**
+**integration-test_deploy**

 The second and final workflow is manually triggered by the _trigger-integration-tests-workflow_ job.
 In this run, the development version of the orb that was just published will be imported, and the integration tests will run.